-To illustrate how Finite Element Analysis or structural mechanics simulation helps electrical engineers predict the behavior of heavy equipment under different operating conditions, we hosted a free 30-minute webinar on December 5, 2017.
+To illustrate how finite element analysis or structural mechanics simulation helps engineers predict the behavior of heavy equipment under different operating conditions, we hosted a free 30-minute webinar on December 5, 2017.
 Watch the recording.

 How Can You Benefit from Simulation?

 Manufacturing of heavy equipment is a capital-intensive process, putting pressure on design engineers to ensure the safety and reliability of their designs before investing in physical prototyping and manufacturing.
 Companies also face a growing number of new requirements that their products need to meet, while at the same time trying to dramatically reduce the time it takes to bring the machine to market.

 All this requires you, as a design engineer, to continuously innovate, test, and optimize your designs to be able to deliver high-quality, performant heavy equipment to your customers around the world.
 In the traditional design process, the only way to ensure the durability of your design is to perform a high number of iterations until all criteria are met.
 This implies a high number of physical prototypes and a time-consuming and expensive physical testing process.